- What are intensive courses?

 If you are travelling by car, it is not too difficult to drive to the typical training halls that we might use, or to my house.

 Price and deposit

-In terms of price, I would typically ask for £250 per day, or £400 for a weekend, or £1250 for a week.
+From the autumn of 2023, I would typically ask for £275 per day, or £450 for a weekend, or £1250 for a week.
 This could potentially be open to negotiation, although I’m more likely to be able to offer discounts for longer stays.

 I would ask for a deposit to be paid when we agree on the booking, to reserve the date for you.
 If anyone else asks to book me for this date, I will turn them away, because you have the priority.
 For this reason, the deposit must be non-refundable; if you cancel the booking at a later date, then I will probably not be able to schedule anything else in its place to make up for the lost booking, so the deposit cannot be refunded if you need to cancel the booking.